Walker Lamb (1922 - 2020) - Obituary

-Wally was first employed April 1941 at the War Department in Washington, D.C.
-He was inducted into the Army Air Force on April 1943 and later becoming a parachute rigger in the 831st Bomb Squadron.
-He went to Italy in May 1944.
-While going west to land towards the end of May, his ship was next to a ship bombed by a German Messerschmitt.
+Wally was first employed in April 1941 at the War Department in Washington, D.C.
+He was inducted into the Army Air Force in April 1943 and later became a parachute rigger in the 831st Bomb Squadron.
+In May 1944, he was sent to Italy and while in preparation for landing his ship was very close to another that was bombed and sunk by a German Messerschmitt.
 His ship was not hit but had severe rolling.
-Wally landed in Naples in the end of May and proceeded to his Base at Venosa, Italy.
-He left Italy in May 1945 and returned to Sioux Falls, S.D. where he was honorably discharged in November 1945.
+Wally landed in Naples at the end of May and proceeded to his Base at Venosa, Italy.
+He left Italy in May 1945 and was honorably discharged in November 1945.

 After retirement, he became interested in auctions and yard sales and moved to York, PA in February 1997 where he remained.
 He was always a music lover and collected sheet music and recordings.
 He joined the Baltimore Vintage Record Club in February 1980.
 Wally became a member of the Unitarian Universalist Congregation of York (UUCY) in 2005.